5HT/hamler/lib/N2O/README.md

 Technically N2O front face is a set of services:

-* encode term with ETF encoding
+* encode terms with ETF encoding
 * pickling messages with GCM
 * session and cache backend framework services
 * registry services such as SYN or global